domijin/NN_to_reveal_diffraction/README.md

 * There is room for alternative form of diffraction equation, but sampling is very biased and uneven
 * Flat prior, is too big.
 * Gaussian process regression can incooperate with biased sampling, which is more realistic
-* I need to work with TensorFlow
+* I need to work with Neural Networks

+Updated note: [MIT review](https://www.technologyreview.com/s/611798/who-needs-copernicus-if-you-have-machine-learning/) reported a similar study trying to revert the underlining laws of physics using machine learning.

+From my gut: the only caveat I see from such approach is that non-linearity has so many forms that the activation function should incorporate that kind of diversity.
+Otherwise, it is hard to formulate the computed model.